johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 6. **Submit a Pull Request:**
    - The repository creator should create a pull request from their branch to the main branch.
    - Team members who forked the repository should create a pull request to merge changes from their fork into the team repository.
+   - If there are any conflicts, resolve them collaboratively before merging the pull request.

-### Part 2.
-Add a new file to the repository (20 pts)
+### **Part 2.
+Add a new file to the repository (20 pts) **
 **This part of the assignment mainly contains the individual part of the assignment.
 You are supposed to modify ```CollectFiles.py``` file so that you can extract information from the repository.
 As soon as the team project is created, you will work on the team part of the assignment.**